dbrckovi/Simple-File-Commander/README.md

  - [-] file "icons" left of the file/directory
  - [-] color coded file and directory names based on pattern
  - [+] file attributes
-   - [-] draw file attributes with different color for each permission set
+   - [+] draw file attributes with different color for each permission set
    - [-] draw file attributes in octal mode
  - [+] get file attributes from parent directory
  - [-] handle system files
  - [-] handle symbolic links
- - [-] selection
  - [-] detect if file was cropped, and draw it differently (probably using "icon" column)

 # Cleanup TODO: